Beeramguda

 Beeramguda is a town located in Sangareddy district in Telangana.
-It is famous for its Bhramarambhika Mallikharjuna Swamy Mandir which is located on a small hill nearby called Beeramguda Gutta.
+It is famous for its Bhramarambhika Mallikarjuna Swamy Mandir which is located on a small hill nearby called Beeramguda Gutta.

 About

 Beeramguda is well connected by bus: Beeramguda Bus stop is located near Beeramguda Kaman.
-The nearest railway stations are Rama chandra puram (shortcut of it is R.C.Puram),lingampally and Chanda nagar and the nearest metro station is Miyapur metro station and the nearest airports are Begumpet airport and RGIA Shamshabad.
+The nearest railway stations are Rama chandra puram (shortcut of it is R.C.Puram), Lingampally and Chanda nagar and the nearest metro station is Miyapur metro station and the nearest airports are Begumpet airport and RGIA Shamshabad.

 Beeramguda has seen unprecedented growth in real estate in the past few years.
 Many new ventures from various companies such as Praneeth - Pranav and Navya Developers have arisen in the area.
 This is due to the satisfactory proximity to the IT Hub of Hyderabad- Gachibowli and HITEC - City, and also relatively lower cost of living.

 Beeramguda also has a lake, commonly known as Beeramguda Lake.
 Beautification efforts have been taken by the Government, and a statue of Chakali Ilamma was also unveiled in 2018.
 It also is surrounded by typical Hyderabad hinterland - Boulders and rocks surrounded by bush forests and Grasslands, where peacocks are a relatively common sight.

 The village comes under the Ameenpur Municipality, in the state of Telangana, and is located in the Sangareddy District.

-There are many well known schools such as Genesis international school,Delhi public world school, rainbow international School etc.
+There are many well known schools such as Genesis international school, Delhi public world school, rainbow international School etc.